teh-cmc/go-internals/chapter2_interfaces/README.md

 MethodCall_direct/many/inline/random_incr/call      16.9ns ± 1% # 16.9 - 9.2 = 7.7ns
 ```
 Which would have made the "direct" version around 2 to 3 times faster than the "interface" version in cases where the compiler would have been able to inline the call.
-Then again, as we've mentionned earlier, the limited capabilities of the current compiler with regards to inlining mean that, in practice, these kind of wins would rarely be seen.
+Then again, as we've mentioned earlier, the limited capabilities of the current compiler with regards to inlining mean that, in practice, these kind of wins would rarely be seen.
 And of course, there often are times when you really don't have a choice but to resort to virtual calls anyway.

 **Conclusion**